African Safari Tours, Tanzania Safaris, Luxury African Safaris, Kilimanjaro Climb, Zanzibar Vacation holidays

 What are the key factors that contribute to the difficulty of climbing Kilimanjaro?

-Key factors include high altitude, which can cause altitude sickness; long, strenuous hiking days; variable weather conditions ranging from hot and humid to freezing cold; and the mental challenge of staying motivated and focused over several days of climbing.
+Key factors include high altitude, which can cause altitude sickness; long, strenuous hiking days; variable weather conditions ranging from hot and humid to cold; and the mental challenge of staying motivated and focused over several days of climbing.